 Here at the School of Management, as part of our strategic focus on social innovation, we have integrated sustainability into a variety of courses, programs, research and partnerships.
 Below are a few examples.

-Through undergraduate and graduate courses, students can gain a deeper understanding of climate change and its impact on business strategy and operations.
+Through undergraduate and graduate courses, students look at sustainability from multiple perspectives and gain a deeper understanding of its impact on business strategy and operations.